-The Mission of Region V Services is to provide desired education and support to individuals with disabilities, promoting safety and respect, while advocating for dignity and inclusion within the community.
+The Mission of Region V Services is to provide desired education and support to individuals with disabilities, promote safety and respect, and advocate for dignity and inclusion within the community.

 The primary purpose of Region V Services is to help individuals with developmental disabilities achieve their life goals.

 The Region V Services logo is the biological symbol for "A new beginning".
 Whether it is the life of a person experiencing developmental disabilities, the personal growth of a person working at Region V Services, or the organization's commitment to continuous improvement, the logo represents the value of new beginnings in life.

 Region V Services is a political subdivision serving people with developmental disabilities and similar needs in southeast Nebraska.
 It is governed by a board of 16 county commissioners and supervisors from each of the counties represented.
 There is approximately 950 staff providing services to about 900 people throughout the sixteen counties and in a few other areas.
 There are 15 area programs in Auburn, Beatrice, Crete, David City, Fairbury, Gretna, Lincoln (six programs), Nebraska City, Wahoo, and York.
 There are "satellite" programs in Bellevue, Columbus, Falls City, Hebron, and Seward as well as numerous services provided in smaller communities throughout the area.

 Our management philosophy is to keep area programs small so the Area Director can know everyone in the program, including people in services and their families as well as all staff.
 Another long-standing management philosophy is in providing direct support staff the highest salary, benefits, and training that is possible within the parameters of the funding system in Nebraska.

 For more information on the philosophy of Region V Services please check out the position papers outlining the direction of Region V Services over the next few years.